foretspaisibles/anvil/doc/AnvilTemplate.md

 This command is interactive and asks a few questions.
 The answers to these questions are saved in the section `anvil` of the git configuration of the repository.
-It is possible to convert a pre-existing repository just by completing the `anvil` section of the configuration file.
+It is possible to convert a pre-existing repository just by running `anvil_init -c` at the toplevel directory of this repository.

 ## Create a new file following a template